konstantina0/konstantina0/README.md

 I am working on my thesis on Gravitational Waves Detection using Deep Learning with TensorFlow , Pytorch .🔭

-You can reach my on my Linkedin www.linkedin.com/in/konstantina-vasileiadou-98a78219b 📫
+You can reach my on my Linkedin www.linkedin.com/in/konstantina-vasileiadou-98a78219b .📫

-Hope to see you around👯
+Hope to see you around!👯

 <!--
 **konstantina0/konstantina0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.